avatar-kaleb/kalebmckelvey-site/blog/are-you-really-open-minded-a-refresher-on-finding-the-best-solutions-to-problems.md

 *Sound like you sometimes in your life?
 Me too!*

-## Actually Listening to Other Points of Views
+## Listening to Other Points of Views

 The book guides us on how to best to this through a few principles summarized below.